 In 2017, Bedfordia Ltd submitted a planning application to build a huge intensive chicken farm in Rushden, Northamptonshire, UK.
 The farm would have annually housed 5 million birds in 10 sheds.

 Following incredible efforts from local campaigners, and a host of objections from Compassion supporters, the application was withdrawn.
-However, the company have now submitted a new proposal for a farm comprising 6 sheds.
-It would hold 314,000 birds at any one time – that’s almost 2.5 million animals every year.
-Please object to this factory farm today.
+However, in 2018, the company submitted a new proposal for a slightly smaller farm, comprising 6 sheds.
+It would hold 314,000 birds at any one time – almost 2.5 million animals every year.

 - You can see the planning application itself here